Don Heinrich: Dallas Cowboys

 Heinrich was selected by the Dallas Cowboys in the 1960 expansion draft.
-The head coach was Tom Landry, the defensive coordinator with the Giants through the 1959 season.
+He reunited with head coach was Tom Landry, who was the defensive coordinator with the Giants.
 Heinrich again shared time at quarterback, with veteran Eddie LeBaron and rookie Don Meredith.

 Oakland Raiders

-He returned as a player in 1962 after the American Football League Oakland Raiders bought his rights from the NFL's Cowboys.
+On July 9, 1962, he returned as a player after the American Football League Oakland Raiders bought his rights from the NFL's Cowboys.
 The Raiders needed quarterback depth after learning that the previous year's No. 1 draft choice, Tom Flores, would miss the season due to a lung infection.

 Coaching career

-In 1961, Heinrich returned to the Giants as a backfield coach under newly-promoted head coach Allie Sherman.
+In 1961, Heinrich returned to the Giants as a backfield coach under newly promoted head coach Allie Sherman.
 From 1963 to 1964, he was the backfield coach for the Los Angeles Rams, under former Giants teammate Harland Svare.
 In 1965, he was hired as a scout for the expansion Atlanta Falcons.

 From 1966 to 1968, he was the assistant for offense and called the plays for the Pittsburgh Steelers under former Giants teammate Bill Austin.
 From 1969 to 1970, he was the backfield coach for the New Orleans Saints under Tom Fears.
 From 1971 to 1975, he began as the defensive backfield coach before being moved to the passing-receiving coach for the San Francisco 49ers under Dick Nolan.